HenriWahl/seafadm/Readme.md

 Arguments for clean command:

-    links             check validity of links and delete them if invalid
+    links                       check validity of links and delete them if invalid garbage [threads] [path]    run seaf_gc threads for faster garbace collection [threads] defaults to 10 and [path] to /opt/seafile

 CONFIG FILE:
 ------------